First, there was speed dating.

 Employers now may put Gladwell’s ideas to work in speed interviews for at least the first level of candidate screening.

-How to Ace Speed Job Interviews
+Tips for Speed Job Interviews

 When you prepare for the possibility of a speed interview, you need to realize the importance of making an immediate positive impression, like in speed dating.